 Sometimes I blurt out something which is meant as a compliment and certainly sounded like it in my head but seems to get lost in translation between my brain and my gob.
 As a teen I enthusiastically said to a lad I fancied “Your hair gel makes you look like Sonic The Hedgehog!”
 I thought Sonic was The.Best.Thing.Ever at the time but everyone laughed and the poor kid just looked mortified.
 Oops!

-Something that amuses me is when I’m deep in thought with an imaginary scenario going through my head I might end up saying a bit of it aloud by mistake.
+Something that amuses me is when I’m deep in thought with an imaginary scenario going through my head I might end up saying a bit of it aloud or doing the corresponding facial expressions.
 I swear my imagination has a life of it’s own and not just in my really vivid hyper-real dreams.
 Something that drives my bloke mad is when I don’t answer him because I’ve thought the answer in my head so strongly that I’m sure I have said it aloud already.

-I tend to take people with dry humour very literally, even though I’m quite dry humoured myself, which is odd.
+I tend to take people with dry humour very literally, even though I’m quite dry humoured myself.
 With expressions that I might not have heard before, it never occurs to me that it’s a tern of phrase and I take those literally as well.

 Memory and Concentration and ‘learning difficulties’